top of page

 How to Prepare?

 Preparation starts with your regular veterinarian.
-What are her/his days and hours of operation?
+What are their days and hours of operation?
 Check for extended hour options.
 Does your veterinarian refer to an emergency clinic?
 Write this information down and keep in a handy location for quick reference.
 Make a trial run by driving to the facility at least once so you have an approximate idea of how long it will take you.

 Things to have on-hand: